 Each year, Montessori School of Louisville’s staff, families, and friends gather together and use our collective influence to make a difference in the lives of children and impact our community.
-Last year’s Butterfly Benefit raised over $12,000 in one night, providing funding for our new Raptor security system and indoor movement room.
-This year, our goal is to raise funds for a new scholarship fund to provide more tuition assistance to those in need.
+This year’s Butterfly Benefit raised over $23,000 in one night, providing funding for upgrades to our outdoor play area.

 - Join us for a relaxing evening of fun and entertainment as we support MSL’s mission to expand Montessori education in Louisville.
 Each family receives two complimentary tickets.
 Additional tickets are available at the cost of $75 per person, $150 per couple, $400 for a table of 6, and $500 for a table of 8.
 Because we are committed to sharing our vision and inviting new people to join our school, we encourage families to bring guests from outside of our school community.

 - Volunteer to help us solicit auction items, secure sponsors, plan the evening, and helping with onsite setup, welcome, registration, and logistics.
 It is a great way support MSL while being a part of a wonderful event.

 - Help secure a sponsor for our dinner.
 If your company or a local business you work with are interested in supporting Montessori education and benefiting from branding their organization as a supporter of MSL, please contact us.